Young Republican group chat leaks: Republicans

-A White House spokesperson dismissed links between the messages and President Donald Trump's rhetoric or actions.
-The spokesperson called questioning reporters "activist, left-wing reporter[sic]" trying "desperately try[sic] to tie President Trump into a story about a random groupchat he has no affiliation with".
-The spokesperson added that Democratic politicians made worse comments and Trump supporters faced vicious rhetoric and violence.
+A White House spokesperson dismissed links between the messages and President Donald Trump's rhetoric or actions, stating that "only an activist, left-wing reporter would desperately try to tie President Trump into a story about a random groupchat he has no affiliation with."
+The spokesperson added that "no one has been subjected to more vicious rhetoric and violence than President Trump and his supporters."

 Republican Vice President JD Vance declined to condemn the chat.
 He compared it to Jay Jones and his controversial comments from an unrelated earlier leak.
 Vance called Jones's comments "far worse" without addressing the Young Republicans' rhetoric.
 MSNBC noted Vance's "first instinct was to downplay the scandal and go after a Democrat".
-CNN described Vance's response as the "epitome of the MAGA movement's evolution on hateful rhetoric", noting "The moral high ground is out; whataboutism is very much in", and that even Roger Stone denounced the comments.
+CNN described Vance's response as the "epitome of the MAGA movement's evolution on hateful rhetoric", noting "The moral high ground is out; whataboutism is very much in", and that Roger Stone denounced the comments.
 The Atlantic called Vance's deflection an ambitious "calculated response" to consolidate the MAGA base and succeed Donald Trump in 2028, stating "in the racist provocations of conservative cadres, Vance clearly sees the future of the party he intends to lead".

 Representative Elise Stefanik initially condemned some of the Young Republicans who she had promoted and financially supported in the past.
 However, she quickly pivoted within minutes of JD Vance's deflections and his refusal to seriously address the racist group chat messages.
 Stefanik shifted to calling the Politico story a "hit piece" and said that Democrats who had raised the alarm were "hyperventilating".

 House Speaker Mike Johnson stated on October 16, 2025, after the leak and swastika images from David Taylor's office surfaced, that "we roundly condemn any of that nonsense".
 Asked if he had concerns about pro-Nazi sympathies among young Republicans, Johnson replied, "No".

 Representative Mike Collins chose to shift the focus away from the leaked messages, writing on social media "I don't care about some group chat", followed by a photo of Laken Riley, a Georgia nursing student who was murdered by an undocumented immigrant in 2024.

 Far-right streamer Myron Gaines, co-host of the Fresh and Fit Podcast, defended the racist comments.
 He posted "[y]eah, we like Hitler.
 No one gives a fuck what you woke jews think anymore", calling Hitler "a revolutionary leader" who "saved" Germany.
-Gaines posted an image of himself superimposed on Adolf Hitler, writing "Hitler was a real nigga and no one gives a fuck what stupid outlets you fruit loops say".
+Gaines posted an image of himself superimposed on Hitler, writing "Hitler was a real nigga and no one gives a fuck what stupid outlets you fruit loops say".
 Andrew Torba, CEO of alt-right social network Gab, defended the rhetoric as "tame", writing "[t]hey have no idea what's coming".